 What of the Cuban content?
 It is a mess.
 Clearly, it comes from a negative miles away from the camera, probably a release print.
 Damage is abhorrent, and a strobing effect is further distraction.
 Add in a little judder and that sequence is an eye sore, and it’s doubtful clean-up would do much other than reveal how murky the remaining footage is.
 Maybe the day will come when the lost footage will be properly located in Universal’s vaults.

-Universal techs “borrowed” the opening Swan Lake theme from this version so it could replaced a wobbly piece from the English credits.
+Universal techs “borrowed” the opening Swan Lake theme from this version so it could replace a wobbly piece from the English credits.
 That should indicate the condition of this mix.
 Static is almost entirely absent, even in the presence of silence.
 Dracula’s first casket rise carries almost no age artifacts of note.
 That is a stunning piece of preservation and clean-up.

 This mono effort will capture the dialogue with purity.
 A bit of patina only adds to the authenticity, and is expected.
 The issue?
 That found footage, which pushes high on the treble and peaks with a lack of clarity.
 At the least, there is no music within those scenes, only audible, legible dialogue, but again, it is a significant loss of fidelity.
 That said, it makes for a simple comparison in a debate over the quality of mono efforts.
 One is in its prime, the next is not.
 Nice showcase.